-[Alternatively, practical difficulty might be defined following the same schema as before: doing B in S-situations is practically difficult for o at t iff, for any representative set of S-situations, Σ , there are many $s \in \Sigma$ such that if o should be in s at t then o would not do B. Hopefully, this alternative definition would be equivalent to the one given, assuming that there are representative sets of S-situations and that all representative sets yield similar results.
+Alternatively, practical difficulty might be defined following the same schema as before: doing B in S-situations is practically difficult for 0 at t iff, for any representative set of S-situations, $\Sigma$ , there are $many \ s \in \Sigma$ such that if 0 should be in s at t then 0 would not do B. Hopefully, this alternative definition would be equivalent to the one given, assuming that there are representative sets of S-situations and that all representative sets yield similar results.